 Reason To Read:

-Everyone who needs a life companion.
+This book is for everyone who needs a life companion.
 A comrade to point the way.
 The way the information is presented offers something truly unique.
 Daily, you’re provided with something to do that will get you closer to being better at not only the work you do.
 But also closer to understanding the real incentives of the people around.
 Both needed to gain the strength required in order to handle the difficulties of life.

 - Stupidity is usually a side effect of boredom.
 Identify your passions.
 Once you do, focus the rest of your life on working on them.